 The Tools to Succeed from Grade 4 to High School Graduation and Beyond

 Strong foundations are vital for long-term success.
 So our study skills program in North Carolina is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
 At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
 We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.

 Here's What Your Child Will Learn:

-- How to manage time and workloads more efficiently.
+- How to better manage time and workloads.

-- Strategies for setting short-term and long-term goals.
+- Strategies to set achievable short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.

 - How to track grades and design an academic calendar.